kajackdfw/eeu_components/README.md

 ## My Gripes about MVC Apps

-How many times have you built data models with validation rules on the backend, and later had to put in some unfamiliar js library to do almost the same validation on the front end, to avoid making the user hit submit to see the a red error messages.
+How many times have you built data models with validation rules on the backend, and later had to put in some unfamiliar js library to do almost the same validation on the front end, to avoid making the user having to hit the submit button to see the validation messages.
 Or have you gone to the trouble of creating a backend service so you could submit the entire form every time the user changes one field, so you could display the backend validation messages before the user hits the submit button?